Andrew C. Thornton II: Career

 After quitting the army, Thornton joined the Lexington–Fayette Urban County Police Department in 1968.
 He took night classes at Eastern Kentucky University and graduated with a degree in law enforcement in 1971.
 He became a member of the Lexington Police Department's narcotics squad in the early 1970s and worked on narcotics investigations with the Louisville office of the Drug Enforcement Administration.
-During his time with the police, Thornton took night classes at the University of Kentucky College of Law, earning a law degree in 1976.
+During his time with the police, Thornton was a part-time student at the University of Kentucky College of Law, earning a Juris Doctor in 1976.

 During his tenure, he began smuggling.

 After resigning from the police in 1977, Thornton practiced law in Lexington.

 Four years later, he was among 25 men accused in Fresno, California, in a theft of weapons from the China Lake Naval Weapons Center and of conspiring to smuggle 1,000 pounds of marijuana into the United States.
 Thornton left California after pleading not guilty and was arrested as a fugitive in North Carolina, wearing a bulletproof vest and carrying a pistol.
 He pled no contest in Fresno to a misdemeanor drug charge and the felony charges were dropped.
 He was sentenced to six months in prison, fined $500, placed on probation for five years, and had his law license suspended.